paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/cross_cal/index.rst.txt

   Apply the gain calibration table to specified fields via the CASA applycal task.

   **enable**

     *bool*, *optional*

     Executes application of gain calibration table.

   **field**

+    *list* *of str*

     Field to select in the gain calibration table.
 Specify either the field number, name or as corrsponding to field spec in observation config, e.g. 'gcal'.

   **applyto**

-      *optional*
+    *list* *of str*, *optional*

     Field(s) to apply the gain calibration table to.
 Specify either the field number, name or as corrsponding to field spec in observation config, e.g. 'bpcal, gcal, target'.

   **applymode**

-      *str*, *optional*
+    *{"=", "calflag", "calflagstrict", "trial", "flagonly", "flagonlystrict"}*, *optional*

     Calibration mode, the default being "calflag" - calibrates and applies flags from solutions.
 See CASA documentation for info on other modes.

+.. _cross_cal_apply_transfer_fluxscale:

 -------------------------------------
 **apply_transfer_fluxscale**